Morxander/asmaa-gem/README.md

 # Asmaa

-This is a simple `ruby` gem to detect an Arabian name gender.
+This is a simple `ruby` gem to detect any Arabian name gender.

 Now I have a database of `2430 names` for a starting but I am looking for your contributions.